-$$\frac{\partial}{\partial t}\omega - \omega \cdot \nabla v = 0 \tag{27}$$
+$$\frac{\partial}{\partial t}\omega - \omega \cdot \nabla \upsilon = 0 \tag{27}$$

-In the calculations presented in this paper, no non-equilibrium processes were accounted for, but these could be included in the calculation through an additional step that has similar form to that used to evolve the solution to Eq.
-25.
+In the calculations presented in this paper, no nonequilibrium processes were accounted for, but these could be included in the calculation through an additional step that has similar form to that used to evolve the solution to Eq.
+(25).

-Verification of Ground Effect Predictions
+Verification of Ground-Effect Predictions

-An important pre-requisite to the correct modeling of brownout is that the flow field generated by the rotor-craft in ground effect should itself be modeled accurately.
+An important prerequisite to the correct modeling of brownout is that the flowfield generated by the rotorcraft in ground effect should itself be modeled accurately.
 This is no trivial requirement.
 A number of theoretical studies of ground effect, focusing particularly on thrust and power requirements at various rotor heights above the ground, have been published.
-Betz (Ref.
-13) and Knight and Hefner (Ref.
-14) for example showed that the power required to maintain a constant thrust reduces in ground effect and that the effect of the ground reduces significantly at heights above one rotor diameter.
-Cheeseman and Bennett (Ref.
-15) reported on the effects of the ground during forward flight, showing that the power required to maintain a constant thrust increases with increasing forward speed.
-Hayden (Ref.
-16) provides a comprehensive review of power and thrust requirements for a range of helicopters hovering in ground effect that were obtained from flight test data and confirms that the greatest effect of the ground is felt at a height of less than one rotor diameter.
+Betz [14] and Knight and Hefner [15], for example, showed that the power required to maintain a constant thrust reduces in ground effect and that the effect of the ground reduces significantly at heights above one rotor diameter.
+Cheeseman and Bennett [16] reported on the effects of the ground during forward flight, showing that the power required to maintain a constant thrust increases with increasing forward speed.
+Hayden [17] provided a comprehensive review of power and thrust requirements for a range of helicopters hovering in ground effect that were obtained from flight-test data and confirmed that the greatest effect of the ground is felt at a height of less than one rotor diameter.